Key takeaways

 Past 5-year interest rate movements in Australia

-The chart above illustrates Australia's cash rate trajectory over the past 15 years, highlighting significant changes influenced by events like the COVID-19 pandemic and economic challenges such as supply chain issues and inflation.
+The chart above illustrates Australia's cash rate trajectory over the past 15 years, highlighting significant changes influenced by events like the COVID-19 pandemic which led to "war time" interest rate lows and subsequent inflation which led to the RBA raising rates.

 This snapshot shows how the RBA’s policies and interest rate decisions closely follow the country’s economic health.